 In 2016, Adam performed in the Australian Showcase at the Sydney International Piano Competition.
 Another highlight was performing Penderecki’s Sextet in the ANAM Chamber Competition Final; his ensemble received the Musica Viva Chamber Music Prize.

-Student Beneficiary Support generously provided by ANAMsyndicate – John and Meredith Baldwin, Jan Grant, Peter Henderson, Janet Limb, Julie Paxton, Rob Piaggio, Anne and Greg Sewell, Gary Singer and Geoffrey Smith and Robert Whitehead
+Student Beneficiary Support generously provided by ANAMsyndicate – John and Meredith Baldwin, Jan Grant, Peter Henderson, Janet Limb, Julie Paxton, Rob Piaggio, Anne and Greg Sewell, Gary Singer and Geoffrey Smith, Robert Whitehead

 Image by Pia Johnson